Smiorld/GearScrolling/readme.md

 - [x] manage scrolls data
 - [x] manage gears data
 - [ ] update scrolls data from owlrepo
-- [ ] generate output besed on a given scrolling sequence and gear
+- [x] generate output besed on a given scrolling sequence and gear
-- [ ] save/load scrolling sequences to/from file
+- [x] save/load scrolling sequences to/from file (achieved by QuickCommand)
 - [ ] generate the best order for given sequence
 - [ ] generate the best ordered sequence for given expected 10%/30% success number and 60%/70% success number